m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/arbitrary-forces.md

 # Arbitrary forces

 A physics body is affected by forces of gravity and by interactions with other physics bodies.
-You can also apply instant, arbitrary forces to a physics body.
+You can also apply arbitrary forces to a physics body.

-The `applyImpulse()` method of a `PhysicsBody` applies a force (impulse) to the body.
+The `applyForce()` method of a `PhysicsBody` applies a force to the body.
 The method takes a `Vector` as an argument.
 The `dx` and `dy` components of the vector represent the force to apply in the horizontal and vertical directions, respectively.
 Optionally, it also takes a `Point` as a second argument.
 The `x` and `y` components of the point represent the position of application of the force.
 If the position is not specified, the force is applied to the center of the physics body.

 The example is a simple slingshot.
 Drag the pink ball to aim it and adjust the draw length.
 Release the ball to fire it.
 The ball will bounce off the edges of the boundary.

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/basic-template.html';

-export const code = `const physics = new Physics({ game: game });
+export const code = `const physics = new Physics();
+await game.registerPlugin(physics);

 const sceneOne = new Scene({ backgroundColor: WebColors.WhiteSmoke });
 game.addScene(sceneOne);